cig0/old_blog/migrating-mongodb-26-mmap-databases-to-percona-server-mongodb-308-wiredtiger.md

 <li>
 The first blocker was an issue with the format of a JSON metadata file:

-<blockquote>Failed: restore error: listDB.lists: error creating collection listDB.lists: error running create command: exception: specify size:<n> when capped is true</blockquote>
+<code>Failed: restore error: listDB.lists: error creating collection listDB.lists: error running create command: exception: specify size:<n> when capped is true</code>

 The solution was to simply __remove all references__ to __capped__ and __size__.